keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 ## Introduction

 Making the first keyboard can be overwhelming at first.
-We

-hope this guide will improve your process for keyboard design; from

-planning a layout to launching a quality keyboard for your community.
+We hope this method will improve your process for keyboard design, from planning a layout to launching a quality keyboard for your community.

 ## The DISCUS Principles